 Dr. Timothy Nulty, Project Manager, was most recently (2001 - 2007) the Executive Director/General Manager of Burlington Telecom (BT), Burlington, Vermont.
 In that capacity, Dr. Nulty was responsible for creating, building and operating a fiber optic cable network similar to the EC Fiber Project.
 From 1994 to 1997, he founded and was chief executive officer of Central European Telecom Investments (CETI), a $50 million venture capital acquisition and operating fund.
 From 1985 to 1994, Dr. Nulty was Senior Telecom Project Officer for the World Bank and International Finance Corporation.
 Prior to this, from 1975 to 1984 he was the Chief Economist for the U.S. Senate's and then the U.S. House of Representatives' Committees on Commerce.
 After leaving CETI and returning to the United States in 1998, Dr. Nulty was appointed Senior Financial Advisor to the Chief Financial Officer of the U.S. Department of Energy (DOE) and shortly thereafter Deputy Chief Executive Officer/Chief Financial Officer of the DOE Office of River Protection (an approximately $50 billion project to clean up the Hanford Nuclear Weapons Facility in the State of Washington).
 He retired from that position in February 2001.
 Dr. Nulty holds a Ph.D in Economics from Cambridge University, Cambridge, England.

 Mr. Roy held the post of Treasurer of ECFiber from 2008-2016, and was Chief Operating Officer of ValleyNet in 2014-2015 overseeing the day to day operations of ValleyNet and participating in management team business strategy development.
 He also served as a town delegate to the District's Governing Board for 8 years.
-He is currently a counselor and Executive Committee member for SCORE, Lebanon, New Hampshire, which provides counseling to America's small businesses.
-He serves on the Advisory Board of American Trust Investment Advisors, Lebanon, New Hampshire, is former President/Treasurer of VerShare, a Director/Treasurer of Vershire Historical Society, and a former Justice of the Peace in Vershire.
+He has been a counselor, Chapter Chair, and Executive Committee member for SCORE, Lebanon, New Hampshire, which provides counseling to America's small businesses.
+He serves on the Advisory Board of American Trust Investment Advisors, Lebanon, New Hampshire, is former President/Treasurer of VerShare, served as a Director/Treasurer of Vershire Historical Society for 16 years, and as Justice of the Peace in Vershire.
 His previous experience includes senior financial management and technology management positions in both the nonprofit sector and in the banking and investment management industries over several decades.
 He holds a Bachelor of Engineering degree and a Graduate Diploma in Management from McGill University in Montreal, Canada.